galvandaniel/sand-sim/README.md

 ./sand
 ```

-### Keyboard Controls
+### Controls

-Use the left mouse button the generate sand tiles into the world.
+Use the left mouse button the generate tiles into the world!

 The element type may be changed using the keyboard.
 The key controls are: